erkara/TrackingWalkers-YOLOv8/README.md

 3- *tracking_results*:  real-time tracking videos as well as csv files generated out of these experiments.
 We highly recommend to have a look at some of them.

-4- *figures folder*:  all the figures generated in the paper. paper_figures.ipynb generates some of these figures.
+4- *figures*:  all the figures generated in the paper. paper_figures.ipynb generates some of these figures.

-5- *comparison folder*:  materials regarding the comparision between Hungarian Algorithm and StrongSORT.
+5- *comparison*:  materials regarding the comparision between Hungarian Algorithm and StrongSORT.

 6- *sort_track_results*:  tracking videos carried out with StrongSORT.
 Pay attention to multiple ID switches.